arasan95/league_record_custom/readme.md

 - Playback Control: Automatically Play, Stop, or Select recordings based on game status.
 - Video Tools: A-B Loop repeat and clip creation (works out-of-the-box with bundled FFmpeg).
 - Configuration: Expanded hotkey and general settings.
+- Tooltip: Tooltip data is extracted from local WAD files, so tooltips stay compatible with the latest patch.

 ## Download